aarora79/whatsapp-analytics/README.md

 # whatsapp-analytics

 Data analytics for a WhatsApp group chat history.
 Export a WhatsApp chat history from a group you are a member of and run exploratory data analysis on it.
 A preprocessor script wrangles the data to make it amenable for analytics application and creates a metadata YAML file with basic information about the group.
 The analytics is performed by an R Jupyter notebook.
-The analysis provides insights such as timeseries for message frequency, frequent senders and correlation between message sending patterns of various members.
+The analysis provides insights such as timeseries for message frequency, frequent senders and correlation between message sending patterns of various members and also emoji analysis.

 ![Messages per day](/images/overall_timeseries.png) ![Messages per day per person](/images/per_person_timeseries.png)
 ![Correlation between message sending patterns](/images/per_person_correlation.png)